String-Inspired Chern-Simons Modified Gravity In 4-Dimensions: Introduction

 \section{Introduction}

 A Chern-Simons modified gravity in $D=4$ dimensions proposed by Jackiw and Pi \cite{jackiw2003,jackiw2004} has attracted a lot of attention recently \cite{alexander2009}.
 The Jackiw-Pi model is derived from an action that consists of the usual Einstein-Hilbert term plus a topological term with a cosmic scalar field $\theta$ appearing as a Lagrange multiplier.
 It was shown in the linearized approximation that one of two polarization states of the graviton is suppressed due to this modification.
-It was also noticed that the Kerr solution of general relativity is forbidden in this theory.
+It was also noticed that the Kerr solution of general relativity is forbidden in this theory because of the zero-Pontryagin constraint.
 This point was later analyzed in detail by Grumiller and Yunes \cite{grumiller2008}.
 In a more recent study, the effects of a slightly extended model on bodies orbiting the Earth were discussed by Smith et al \cite{smith2008}.
 It was suggested by Satoh, Kanno and Soda \cite{satoh2008} that such effects should be viable in a string-inspired inflationary cosmology.
 An Einstein-Cartan approach leading to an interpretation with dynamical torsion was also found \cite{alexander2008, cantcheff2008}.
-It is our wish here to point out that the Jackiw-Pi model of Chern-Simons modified gravity and its extensions above can be accommodated within the framework of effective string field theory in $D=4$ dimensions with first order corrections in string parameter $\alpha'$ taken into account.
+The interest on the 4D Chern-Simons gravity still continues.
+For example, as a slowly rotating black hole reducing to the Kerr solution \cite{kkonno2009} and perturbations of spherically symmetric black hole on the assumption of vanishing background scalar field \cite{cmolina2010} were studied, in Ref\cite{hahmedov2010} the decoupling and reduction properties were analyzed.
+In this context it is our wish here to point out that the Jackiw-Pi model of Chern-Simons modified gravity and its extensions above can be accommodated within the framework of effective string field theory in $D=4$ dimensions with first order corrections in string parameter $\alpha'$ taken into account.
+Furthermore, we obtained the pp-wave solution to the effective string field theory for special choice of constant dilaton and noticed that this solution is indistinguishable from general relativity in the Jackiw-Pi model.
 The notation and further details may be found in an older paper by one of us \cite{dereli1987}.